Solomon Adeola: Political career

 Following his decision to join active politics, sometime at the dawn of the 4th Republic, Adeola was nominated and won the primary of the then ruling Action Congress of Nigeria (Lagos State) and was elected as a member to represent Alimosho State Constituency 2, at the Lagos State House of Assembly from 2003 to 2007, and again from 2007 to 2011.
 Adeola was reputed to have been instrumental to the enactment of the law that strengthened the Lagos State Internal Revenue Service, a legislation that catapulted the revenue of the state from N5 billion monthly to over N20 billion.
 He was also part of the team that passed the Fiscal Responsibility Act and the Public Procurement Act of Lagos State.

 Adeola was elected to the Federal Legislature to represent Alimosho Federal Constituency at the Nigerian House of Representatives in 2011.

 And when the committees of the House were inaugurated by the Speaker, Rt.
 Hon.
 Aminu Tambuwal for members, he got position of the chairman of the only constitutional committee, the Public Accounts Committee of the House.
 He got the post as a first time member of the House.
 He is now a Senator and is the Vice Chairman of Senate Committee on Communications as well as member of the Finance, Marine, Interior and Science and Technology committees of the Senate.

 He was re-elected as senator representing Lagos west in the 2019 general elections.

+He was named the chairman, Senate committee on appropriations of the 10th senate on 8 August 2023.